ninjadev64/puredarwin-wiki/docs/For developers/Using DarwinBuild/Integrating_patches_and_additional_sources.md

 #### Editing plists

 Property list files can be edited using any text editor.
 On Mac OS X, they can also be comfortably edited with the Property List Editor that comes with Xcode Tools.
-Mac OS X also comes with <span style="font-family:courier new,monospace"><span style="font-size:small">plutil</span></span>, a command line tool that can be used to verify that the syntax of a plist file is correct.
+Mac OS X also comes with `plutil`, a command line tool that can be used to verify that the syntax of a plist file is correct.

 ### Sample custom plist